4GeeksAcademy/css-tutorial-exercises-course/exercises/01.3-Your-Second-Style/README.md

 1. Make your website background blue by selecting the `body` and applying the `background` rule with a `blue` value.

-2. Build and preview the exercise and your result should be a blue `body` (the whole page blue).
+2. Run and preview the exercise and your result should be a blue `body` (the whole page blue).